 Antibes: The train station is a 10 minute walk from the picturesque Old Town, but before you plunge into its captivating alleyways, first take a walk along the Port… keep going on the dock as far as you can, through each successive arch, to see bigger and bigger super yachts, the most impressive collection you may ever see.
 Now go into the Old Town… has a great morning market, an Absynthe Bar (scroll to the bottom of Food Finds in the Old Town), and the wonderful seaside Picasso Museum.

-Going to Italy: The train is the best way to go the the Ventimiglia Friday Market, just walk out of the train station and in minutes you’ll be in the thick of it.
-Here’s the Italian train site in English and put in ‘Nice City’ for Nice.
-Italian trains are always late, so download the Pronto Treno app (in English) which is especially useful since Trenitalia doesn’t have printed train schedules.
-The app is only for iPhones, but here is the Trenitalia mobile site for Androids.
+Going to Italy: The train is the best way to go the the Ventimiglia Friday Market, just walk out of the train station and in minutes you’re in the thick of it.
+Here’s the Italian train site in English, click Ticket On-Line, and put in ‘Nice City’ for Nice.
+Italian trains are always late, so download the Pronto Treno app (in English) which is especially useful since Trenitalia doesn’t have printed train schedules, and Here is the Trenitalia mobile site just in case.

-If you’re going further in Italy, you’ll save a lot of money to buy your Italian portion once in Ventimiglia.
-Also, unlike French tickets, you can buy Italian tickets in advance and use them anytime within 3 months.
+If you’re going further in Italy, you’ll save a lot of money by buying your Italian portion once in Ventimiglia.
+Also, unlike French tickets, you can buy Italian tickets far in advance and use them anytime within 3 months… just be sure to punch them in the little machine the day you use them.

 Grasse: Some trains go direct to Grasse, for others you have to change trains in Cannes.
 Even though this train goes inland, you can find the train times on the regular coastal route schedule.

 Saint Raphael for Saint Tropez: Saint Raphael is the closest train station to very remote Saint Tropez.
 The train schedule is 03: Les Arcs Draguignan-St Raphael-Cannes-Nice.
 The Saint Raphael tourist office is just across from the train station, so once you arrive, just pop in, pick up a boat schedule and map, and if you have a little time to kill get them to point you to the daily morning market.
 Saint Raphael is a little bit what Nice and Cannes might have looked like 100 years go, and is worth taking a little time to explore.
-The boat to Saint Tropez, costs 14 euros, takes an hour, and runs every couple of hours during the summer.
+The boat to Saint Tropez costs 15 euros round trip, takes an hour, and runs every couple of hours from April through October.

 Farther afield: Past the Coast and on to Provence…